DanielHo-BS/CPP/Day1/README.md

 # Day 1

-- annotate
-- print
-- runnian
-- union
+- Annotate

-## annotate

 ```cpp
 \* This is a example *\
 \\ HOw to annotate in C++
 ```

-## print
+- Print

 ```cpp
 cout << hi;
 cout << hi << endl;
 ```

-## union
+- Class Type
+  - Union
     - All varable will share the same memory position.
     - Store one dtpye in one time.
     - It's different with struct.

+- Project
+  - runnian

 ## Run The Code